Looking for your next weekend away to a warm climate? Then Miami, Florida, should be on your upcoming destination list!

 The flight to Miami will obviously vary depending on where you are flying from, but speaking from an experienced traveler, there are a few flying essentials you will want to include in order to feel comfortable.

-The potentially less obvious flying essentials that are great to keep on hand in your carryon bag include:
+Potentially less obvious flying essentials that are great to keep on hand in your carryon bag include:

 - Hand sanitizer